dr-leo/pandaSDMX/doc/usage.rst

 #. exploring the data structure, related code lists, and other metadata by exporting
    them as pandas DataFrames
 #. selecting relevant series (columns) and a time-range (rows) from a dataset provided under the chosen dataflow
-   and requesting data sets via http
+   and requesting datasets via http
 #. exploring the received data using the information model
 #. writing a dataset or selected series thereof to a pandas DataFrame or Series
 #.
 Reading and writing SDMX files